Bitfiddler/DevConfig/README.md

 # DevConfig
-Repository for PC environment and all Dev tools (snippets, resharper settings, VS settings, etc...)
+Repository to centralize all configuration files for my preferred PC environment and all Dev tools (autohotkey mappings, snippets, resharper settings, VS settings, etc...)